Check Out This List of POC Brands To Support This 4/20

 Product of Los Angeles

-Product of Los Angeles prides itself on being the first Mexican Cannabis Company, and their products are everything you would expect and more!
+Product of Los Angeles prides itself on being the first Mexican Cannabis company.
 The two brands created by POLA are La Familia and Agua de Flor and they each specialize in different goodies inspired by the owner’s cultura.
-La Familia brings you treats such as chocolate bars, rice krispy treats, and even cookies in some of your favorite Mexican flavors while Agua de Flor combines cannabis and aguas frescas for a unique experience best served over ice.
-With flavors like Horchata, Piña, Mango and Fresa, just to name a few, Product of Los Angeles’s creations are a 4/20 must-have.
+La Familia brings you treats such as chocolate bars, puffed rice bars, and even cookies in Mexican flavors.
+Agua de Flor combines cannabis and aguas frescas for a unique experience best served over ice.
+With flavors like Horchata, Piña, Mango, and Fresa, just to name a few, Product of Los Angeles’s creations are a 4/20 must-have.

-Amigo Cannabis was created to bring top quality cannabis at affordable prices by forgoing “trendy marketing and flashy packaging.”
+Amigo Cannabis was created to bring top-quality cannabis at affordable prices by forgoing “trendy marketing and flashy packaging.”
 Instead, Amigo Cannabis focuses on “making our amigos feel better… just like any good friend would.”
 From gummies, to concentrate, to flower products, Amigo Cannabis caters to all tastes and preferences.
-I don’t know about you, but I could always use a friend like that.

 Blaze Mota is proof that as long as you consistently deliver quality goods, you don’t need to get fancy or have a huge assortment of products to make it in the industry.
-The Los Angeles based brand launched on October of 2020, and it specializes in indoor grown strains that are packaged in eighths or ready to go pre-rolls.
+The Los Angeles-based brand launched in October 2020, and it specializes in indoor grown strains that are packaged in eighths or ready-to-go pre-rolls.
 Bonus points for creative af packaging.

-Not all cannabis products are created equal, and Dreamt products is one that even our abuelitas will approve of.
+Not all cannabis products are created equal, and Dreamt Products is one that even our abuelitas might embrace.
 When Carolina Vazquez Mitchell, a cannabis scientist, tried all sorts of products meant to help her fall asleep and stay asleep but found no success, she created Dreamt Products.
 A common misconception is that cannabis is meant to just “get you high.”
-Much like CBD is a part of the plant that does not trigger a psychoactive response, there are other properties of the cannabis plant that help serve different functions and Carolina Vazquez is at the forefront of ongoing research in the field.
-Dreamt products are meant for anyone who needs help managing their insomnia or getting a full night’s sleep, helping to solve this common health concern and thus improving people’s quality of life.
+There are other properties of the cannabis plant that help serve different functions and Carolina Vazquez is at the forefront of ongoing research in the field.
+Dreamt Products creates products meant for anyone who needs help managing their insomnia or getting a full night’s sleep, helping to solve this common health concern and thus improving people’s quality of life.

 Other POC Owned Brands

-Yes, the creators of the clothing brand also started their own cannabis company!
-Sundae School is a Korean owned brand that sets themselves apart from the rest by being intentional in everything they do, ensuring that the farms they partner up with practice sustainable agriculture and minimize waste while conserving water and leading the energy efficiency movement.
-Even their packaging is 100% recyclable and reusable.
+The creators of the clothing brand have their own cannabis company.
+Sundae School is a Korean owned brand that sets themselves apart from the rest by being intentional in everything they do.
+The company ensures that the farms they partner up with practice sustainable agriculture and minimize waste while conserving water.
+Sundae School is leading the energy efficiency movement.
+Even their packaging is 100 percent recyclable and reusable.
 If the company puts this much thought and care into their packaging, you can only imagine the quality of the contents being packaged.

-Much like the name denotes, Hey Bud wants you to feel like you’re among friends when you consume their products.
-They pride themselves in delivering some of the safest and cleanest cannabis in the industry, ensuring that it is pesticide free and that you know exactly what you’re indulging in.
-As a growing brand, their small batch drops mean that it doesn’t take long for the products to hit the dispensary shelves, ensuring freshness and thus keeping demand for quality cannabis high.
+Much like the name denotes, Hey Bud wants you to feel like you’re among friends.
+The company pride itself on delivering some of the safest and cleanest cannabis in the industry.
+Rest assured that it is pesticide-free and that you know exactly what you’re indulging in.
+As a growing brand, their small-batch drops mean that it doesn’t take long for the products to hit the dispensary shelves, ensuring freshness and thus keeping demand for quality cannabis high.

-If you’re in the SoCal area, make sure you check out @thetropicannalifeoc, a dispensary well stocked in all of these brands (and more!)
+READ: Meet Manuel Mendoza, The Winner Of Netflix’s Cannabis Cooking Competition Show

 Notice any needed corrections?
 Please email us at corrections@wearemitu.com